pelotech/jsonnet-controller/README.md

 kubectl apply -f config/samples/apps_v1_konfiguration.yaml
 ```

-There are also examples of using this controller with Flux's `source-controller` now.
+There are also examples of using this controller with Flux's `source-controller`.
 But, like the rest of this project, this is all very PoC still.
 The examples use the whoami jsonnet snippets in this repository as well.
 See the example [GitRepository](hack/manifests/git-repo.yaml) and [Konfiguration](hack/manifests/konfig.yaml).